Planning for retirement: How to balance your retirement income and expenses

 Generating income in retirement

 Once you have the timing and order for withdrawals down, you'll need a plan for generating cash flow while keeping some assets growing.
-Your financial advisor can show you how to provide income using three basic elements:
+Your financial advisor can show you how to provide retirement income using three basic elements:

 - A cash account for day-to-day money